sonots/ancestry-treeview/README.md

     <a href="#">id</a>

-You can change the htmll link by giving a block as
+You can change the html link by giving a block as

     node.tree {|node| link_to("text", your_controller_path(node)) }